 Curriculum Links: Science and Investigation; Life Processes & Living Things; Animals

-Who is can hire a loans box?
+Who can hire a loans box?

-This is a new offer and at the moment, we are only able to lend boxes to primary and secondary school settings within a 15 mile radius of the museum.
+At the moment, we are only able to lend boxes to primary and secondary school settings within a 15 mile radius of the museum.
 We are working on alternative activities for home-school and other settings.

 Is the loans box COVID-safe?